romartin/wirez/README.md

 Once done, you can run or debug the application using this recently created configuration.

 *TIP*: While coding it's a good practice to remove application's old artifacts the GWT idea plugin working's directory.
 It is usually present on your home directory as `$HOME/.IntelliJIdea15/system/gwt/`.
+On Macs you can find this under ~//Library/Caches/IntelliJIdea15/gwt.

 Requirements
 ------------